-It would also provide that only LPCs who completed training in supervision as required by the Department of Licensing and Regulatory Affairs (LARA) in consultation with the Board of Counseling by rule would be able to supervise a limited licensed counselor (designated a limited licensed professional counselor, or LLPC, by LARA).
+It would also provide that only LPCs who completed training in supervision, as required by the Department of Licensing and Regulatory Affairs (LARA) in consultation with the Board of Counseling, would be able to supervise a limited licensed counselor (designated a limited licensed professional counselor, or LLPC, by LARA).

 The bill would add that, in addition to psychologist or marriage and family therapist, a counselor could not hold himself or herself out as a licensed bachelor’s social worker or a licensed master’s social worker.

-Current law requires that a person being granted a LPC or LLPC must be at least 21 years old and have received a master’s or doctoral degree or student personnel work in a program approved by the Board.
+Current law requires that a person being granted an LPC or LLPC must be at least 21 years old and have received a master’s or doctoral degree or student personnel work in a program approved by the Board.
 Under the bill, the person must be at least 18, the degree-granting institution must have been approved by LARA, and the master’s or doctoral degree would have to be from a qualified program or a degree determined to be substantially equivalent to a counseling degree from a qualified program.

-Qualified program is defined in the bill as either a program accredited by the Council for Accreditation of Counseling and Related Educational Programs, that includes coursework and training in the diagnosis and treatment of mental and emotional disorders and that is approved by LARA (in consultation with the Board) or a program not accredited by the Council, but that includes equivalent coursework and training, including practicum and internship requirements and is approved by LARA (in consultation with the Board).
+Qualified program is defined in the bill as either a program accredited by the Council for Accreditation of Counseling and Related Educational Programs that includes coursework and training in the diagnosis and treatment of mental and emotional disorders and that is approved by LARA (in consultation with the Board) or a program that is not accredited by the Council, but that includes equivalent coursework and training, including practicum and internship requirements and is approved by LARA (in consultation with the Board).

-The bill would take effect 90 days after enactment.
+The bill would take effect 90 days after its enactment.

 MCL 333.18101 et al.; proposed MCL 333.18106

 House Bill 4325 would not have a significant fiscal impact on LARA.
-The bill may require additional rulemaking, but such processes would not create any additional costs for the department.
+The bill would require additional rulemaking, but such processes would not create any appreciable additional costs for the department.
 The bill would also allow the department to grant relicensure for licensed professional counselors and limited licensed counselors, but the bill would require the individual seeking relicensure to pay applicable fees.
 The bill would not have an impact on any other unit of state or local government.